o-ran-sc/pti-rtp/docs/installation-guide.rst

 Abstract
 --------

-This document describes how to install O-RAN INF image, example configuration for better real time performance, and example deployment of Kubernetes cluster and plugins.
+This document describes how to install O-RAN INF image, example configuration (All-in-one Duplex) for better real time performance, and example deployment of Kubernetes cluster and plugins.

 The audience of this document is assumed to have basic knowledge in Yocto/Open-Embedded Linux and container technology.